Scottish-Tech-Army/Volunteer-app/README.md

    > npm usually is installed when Node.js is installed.
 Run the command `npm --version` to check if it is installed after installing Node.js in Command Terminal
 3. npx
    > Once you have npm, run the command `npx --version` to check if npx is installed.
 If that doesn't work, you can install npx with the command `npm install -g npx`
+4. autossh
+   > This is used to tunnel your local API server so the app in Expo Go can connect to it.
+There are [installation instructions here](https://www.everythingcli.org/ssh-tunnelling-for-fun-and-profit-autossh/#gfm-3)  (If you are on a Mac you'll need Brew to install autossh, if you don't have Brew [here's how to install that first](https://brew.sh/))
-4. [Install the Expo Go app on your iOS or Android phone](https://expo.dev/client) -- when you're developing the app locally, you'll use Expo Go to test the app on your phone.
+5. [Install the Expo Go app on your iOS or Android phone](https://expo.dev/client) -- when you're developing the app locally, you'll use Expo Go to test the app on your phone.
 As part of this you'll need to [set up an Expo account](https://expo.dev/signup) if you don't have one already.

 # Code editor